 For our annual impairment evaluation, we performed a qualitative assessment for the Regent Seven Seas reporting unit and of each brand's trade names.
-As part of our analysis, we performed an assessment of the key assumptions impacting the quantitative tests performed in 2020 and performed sensitivities on cash flow projections, discount rates and royalty rates.
-As of December 31, 2021, there was \$98.1 million of goodwill remaining for the Regent Seven Seas reporting unit.
-Trade names were \$500.5 million as of December 31, 2021.
-As of December 31, 2021, our annual impairment reviews support the carrying values of these assets.
+As part of our analysis, we performed an assessment of current factors compared to key assumptions impacting the quantitative tests performed in 2020.
+As of December 31, 2022, there was \$98.1 million of goodwill remaining for the Regent Seven Seas reporting unit.
+Trade names were \$500.5 million as of December 31, 2022.
+As of December 31, 2022, our annual impairment reviews support the carrying values of these assets.